lqiz/expr/README.md

 the ast parser using Golang go/ast and go/parser, rule can be update using engine.UpdateAst to avoid parse the rule each time. more demo please refer to the expr_test.go

+# Contributing
+Pull requests, bug fixes and issue reports are welcome and appreciated.

+# Licence
+MIT